ALTIBASE/Documents/Manuals/Altibase_trunk/kor/Sharding.md

 #### 미지원 쿼리
 - DML with limit
 - DML with multi-tables
-- clone table DML with non-deterministic function
+- clone table update/delete with non-deterministic element
 - insert multi-rows
 - insert with all default values
 - insert with return into